hgcl/gatsby-garden/digital-garden-as-a-playground.md

 # Digital Garden as a Playground

-Just like with a lot of other projects, I tend to do a lot of [[tk-procrastilearning]] while creating this digital garden.
+When tending to digital garden, I tend to do a lot of [[tk-procrastilearning]] by overworking and overthinking things.

 My challenge is to let in a bit of chaos and allow myself to experiment.
 I need to write down my original thoughts and ideas more.
-My digital garden should be messy, an experimentation playground where serendipity can occur.
+My digital garden should be messy.
+It is an experimentation playground where serendipity can occur.

 If things are too tidy, nothing unexpected and organic will ever happen.

 ---
 Relevant notes: